thomasboyt/ember-firebase-adapter/README.md

 window.DB_NAME = "your_db_subdomain_here";
 ```

-Throw up a static server in the root directory of this repo, and navigate your browser to `test/` to run tests.
+Create a static server with "grunt test" and navigate to `http://localhost:9001/test/` to run the tests.